"I have long, indeed for years, played with the idea of setting out the sphere of life-bios graphically on a map"

 _ Walther Benjamin, A Berlin Chronicle, 1978

-It has been my long-term plan to develop a series of images that reflect the art in science, to develop art science collaborations, challenge the norm and provide a safe place to explore new research.
+It has been my long-term plan to develop a series of images that reflect the art in science, to develop art and multidisciplinary collaborations, challenge the norm and provide a safe place to explore new research.

 The mapped landscape revealed in the images acts as a vessel to transport the science, communicating the ambiguous and the unknown.
 It acts as a background onto which the micro and the macro of the internal and external human landscapes are gently positioned.
 The repetitive nature of the images reveals the constantly repeated events whilst the sets of images are produced as if a scientific experiment catalogued for success or failure and reflected in its numbering.
 The abstraction recognises areas of ambiguity explored often through topographical and geometrical shape removing the onerous requirement of controls and variables leaving space for subjective expression and interpretation.
 This safe place prevents the viewer from being defined by their condition.